evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Making-A-Sittable-Object.md

 - A character should be able to stand up and move away from the chair.
 - When you sit down you should not be able to walk to another room without first standing up.

-## Make us not able to move while resting
+## Make us not able to move while sitting

 When you are sitting in a chair you can't just walk off without first standing up.
 This requires a change to our Character typeclass.
 Open `mygame/typeclasses/characters.py`: